ONSdigital/accessible-xlsx/README.md

 <script src="https://unpkg.com/@onsvisual/accessible-xlsx@0.1.3/dist/accessible-xlsx.umd.js"></script>
 ```

-In a lot of cases, you'll want to download this JS file and save it locally in your project.
+In most cases, you'll want to download the JS file ```accessible-xlsx.umd.js``` and save it locally in your project.

 ## Usage examples